 THPRD's Mountain View Champion's Park Wins Third Place for Parks & Public Spaces

-Designed by David Evans and Associates, the $8.5 million project includes the development of a new 22-acre community park that primarily serves as a community sports complex.
+The $8.5 million project includes the development of a new 22-acre community park that primarily serves as a community sports complex.
 The park includes a large double synthetic turf field able to accommodate high school soccer, lacrosse, and baseball/softball practice.
 The baseball field features natural grass with a multipurpose outfield and the second smaller synthetic turf field, dubbed the "Champions Too" field, serves athletes and kids with physical or developmental disabilities.
 Additionally, the park features four new tennis courts, a 6,500sf inclusive playground space, walking pathways, community gardens, restroom and concessions buildings, plaza spaces for events, trails and inclusive interpretive elements, enhanced storm water quality areas, two new shade pavilions, and a GO-space parking area off SW 170th Avenue.

 Congratulations to the project team!